 As of December 2022, there are four projects under construction to widen approximately 21 miles of SR 417 from International Drive to SR 528 (Martin B. Anderson Beachline Expressway).
-An additional 1.5 miles of widening, from Curry Ford Road to Lake Underhill Road, will be in the planning
+An additional 1.5 miles of widening, from Curry Ford Road to Lake Underhill Road, will be in the planning phase in 2023.

-Section 5 | Our Expressway System
+Our Expressway System | Section 5

-SR 429 Name: Daniel Webster Western Beltway Miles: 31 Website: CFXway.com SR 429, together as the Daniel Webster Western Beltway and Wekiva Parkway (detailed below), extends nearly 54 miles from I-4 in Osceola County to I-4 in Seminole County, providing west Orange and Osceola counties with an alternate north-south route to heavily traveled I-4 as well as greatly enhancing access to Florida's Turnpike.
+Name: Daniel Webster Western Beltway Miles: 31

+SR 429, together as the Daniel Webster Western Beltway and Wekiva Parkway (detailed below), extends nearly 54 miles from I-4 in Osceola County to I-4 in Seminole County, providing west Orange and Osceola counties with an alternate north-south route to heavily traveled I-4 as well as greatly enhancing access to Florida's Turnpike.